You’re the proud owner of a PS5, you lucky thing. And now you want some couch co-op games to play with friends. Hopefully we can help.

 Making a game strictly co-op is a risky move, but it’s one that Hazelight Studios has whole-heartedly embraced.
 And so far, it’s working out pretty well for it.
 The joy of a game designed solely to be played in co-op is that it can really nail the mechanics; there’s never any feel of a player simply tagging along for the ride.
 It’s one of the best couch co-op games on PS5 for many reasons: it looks fantastic, it’s heart-warming and hilarious, and it truly embraces co-operative play.

 3. Sackboy: A Big Adventure

 Remember the LittleBigPlanet games, and the adorable protagonist Sackboy?
 Well, he’s back – but this time he has an adventure all of his own.
-One of PS5’s launch titles, Sackboy: A Big Adventure is an adorable 3D platformer filled with imagination, adventure and so much cuteness.
+A launch title for PS5, Sackboy: A Big Adventure is an adorable 3D platformer filled with imagination, adventure and so much cuteness.

 While it’s playable in single player, Sackboy: A Big Adventure is much more fun in local co-op.
 In fact, there are a handful of levels that can only be played in co-op, requiring two or more players to help each other pass through obstacles or reach new heights.
-Every single level in the game can be played with up to four players though.
+Every single level in the game can be played with up to four players though, and it’s great for kids and adults alike.
 You’ll work together to reach the end of the level, but there’s a bit of competition involved; whoever collects the most orbs on a level will be crowned the winner.

 It’s one of the most fun platform games we’ve played in a long time, and the fact that friends can play together only makes it more enjoyable.
 If you’re looking for the best couch co-op games on PS5, then Sackboy: A Big Adventure absolutely needs to be on your list.